 - 1. Click the A/V Streams tab, and then click the Video Configurations button. - 2.
 In the Compression and Image Rate area, for each camera head: - a.
-Click Head [#] to select the head to configure. - b.
 In the Format drop-down menu, select the preferred streaming format for displaying the camera video in the network video management software.

 If you are using the Onboard Storage feature, then H.264 or H.265 must be used.
 For more information, see Enabling Onboard Storage.
-Otherwise, select MJPEG.

-c.
+b.
 In the Max Image Rate field, enter how many images per second you want the camera to stream over the network.